Making a Standalone Binary

 ENTRY(main)

-This will set our entry point to main, and our output into a raw binary, which means the binary header3 of the program will not be included
+This will set our entry point to main, and our output into a raw binary, which means the binary header3 of the program will not be included.

-Then, to make our linker to use this script, we have mainly two options, one is to add some arguments to our build command, and the other one is to create a build script.
-In this guide we use the following build script.
+Then, to make our linker to use this script, we mainly have two options; one is to add some arguments to our build command, and the other one is to create a build script.
+In this guide, we use the following build script:

 use std::path::Path;